MicrosoftDocs/azure-docs/articles/storage/blobs/network-file-system-protocol-support.md

 To learn more, see [Network security recommendations for Blob storage](security-recommendations.md#networking).

-## Supported network locations
+## Supported network connections

-A client connect over a public or a [private endpoint](../common/storage-private-endpoints.md).
-A client can connect from any of these locations:
+A client connect over a public or a [private endpoint](../common/storage-private-endpoints.md), and can connect from any of the following network locations:

 - The VNet that you configure for your storage account.